professor-l/classic-tetris-project/README.md

 If you have familiarity with Python and Django (or want to learn) and are looking to give more than suggestions, consider contributing to the bot's ever-growing codebase!
 You'll find useful references in the `docs/` directory:

-* [CONTRIBUTING.md](docs/CONTRIBUTING.md): A guideline for those who wish to be either one-time, sporatic, or consistent contributors to our bot.
+* [CONTRIBUTING.md](docs/CONTRIBUTING.md): A guideline for those who wish to be either one-time, sporadic, or consistent contributors to our bot.
 We are _always_ looking for new team members.
 * [ARCHITECTURE.md](docs/ARCHITECTURE.md): A somewhat comprehensive outline of the layout of our codebase, our thoughts behind its design, and the basics of adding to it in a way that preserves scalability and growth.
 * [SETUP_QUICK.md](docs/SETUP_QUICK.md): An outline of what it takes to set up a development and testing environment, a necessary step if you want to submit pull requests and/or become a regular contributor.